 But on day one of the season this year, skiing with my brother-in-law and former college roommate—who bought passes when they learned I had one—we happily left the slopes for Pepi’s Bar early, rather than push our limits.

 When you’re tired—and who isn’t on the first day—the bar is a better place to be than on the slopes.

-Incentive to stay in shape.
+An incentive to stay in shape.
 OK, maybe this was just me, but knowing that I was going to make several trips out west made me visit the health club more often so I could get the most out of every day I skied.

 So with all that in mind, here’s a selection of ski resorts, chosen from different parts of the country, that offer discounts for buying early.
 I’ve highlighted premium passes for adults that offer unlimited skiing or riding without blackout dates, but you’ll find other, less expensive options if you can live with blackout dates or fewer days.
-For many of these the best rate of the year comes now.
+For many of these, the best rate of the year comes now.